maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 ## JTAG Master

-The EVB has JTAG Master 1 interface on the J_JTAGM header.
+The EVB has a JTAG Master 1 interface on the J_JTAGM header.

 ### Linux Test